 Often perceived as a natural material, glass is in fact a man-made element, a composite organic material.
 It both absorbs and reflects light, and exists on the border between absence and presence.
-Flavie’s glass works reflect this enigmatic quality.
-They are both scientific, as they are based on an understanding of how to manipulate glass, but are also open to chance, as a product of an almost alchemical process.
+Audi’s glass works reflect this enigmatic quality.
+They are scientific, being based on an understanding of how to manipulate glass, while also being open to chance, as a product of an almost alchemical process.

 Gemscape 1, a wall-mounted sculpture brings together synthetic and natural materials, including fake marble, semi-precious and synthetic stones and resin.
 This seamless combination invites the viewer to consider the relative merits of each material.
 In an era of technological innovation that has seen the creation of flawless, synthetic diamonds, undetectable by man or machine, the work questions the definition of ‘real.’